 Having examined the draft updates to the Guide to the WMO Integrated Global Observing System (WMO-No. 1165), provided in the annex to Draft Resolution 8.1(2)/1 (INFCOM-3), related to compliance monitoring of GBON surface marine stations in EEZs,

-Recommends to the Executive Council to encourage GBON compliance, to urge Members to provide support to the SOFF United Nations Multi-Partner Trust Fund, and to encourage the expansion of SOFF support to marine surface stations in EEZs through the draft resolution provided in the annex to the present Recommendation.
+Recommends to the Executive Council to encourage GBON compliance, to urge Members to provide support to the SOFF United Nations Multi-Partner Trust Fund, and to encourage the expansion of SOFF as resources permit to [USA] support [USA] marine surface stations in EEZs through the draft resolution provided in the annex to the present Recommendation.

 ____________